Gutob language: Person

 Kinship terms in Gutob are marked for inalienable possession by third possessives -ɖei/ɖoi.

-Case
+Cases

-Case marking in Gutob is not an overtly component in the nominal morphology.
+Case marking in Gutob is not an overt component in the nominal morphology.
 According to Griffiths, there are three postpositions (suffixes) that always attach to pronouns and NPs to show cases: the unmarked subjective, the genitive/attributive/possessive -nu, and objective/oblique -pulai on nominals and pronouns, and o- on pronouns.
 In some cases, if the indirect object and the direct object in the same clause are both animate, the former will be marked.